New to Sly Flourish? Start Here or subscribe to the newsletter.

 There really aren't any mechanics to this trick.
 It all comes with your ability to flavor a group of monsters as a single entity.
 Tell the story right and your group will get the benefit of a tough battle against a single foe without simply destroying a single target on the battle map.

-Share this article with your friends using this link: https://slyflourish.com/monster_group_bosses.html
+Share this article by copying this link: https://slyflourish.com/monster_group_bosses.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.